IBM/BluePic/README.md

 Mobile Client Access (marked **2** above)

-* backend_route: List on the top of the Application Overview page, next to the "Routes:" label.
+* backend_route: List on the top of the Application Overview page, next to the "Routes:" label, see Figure 6.
-* GUID: "clientId" from corresponding credentials section.
+* GUID: "clientId" from corresponding credentials section, see Figure 6.

 Object Storage (marked **3** above)